langfuse/langfuse-docs/pages/docs/sdk/python/legacy.md

 ---
+title: Python SDK (Legacy)
 description: Fully async and typed Python SDK.
 Uses Pydantic objects for data verification.
-category: Integrations
+category: SDKs
 ---

-# Python SDK
+# Python SDK (Legacy)

 [![PyPI](https://img.shields.io/pypi/v/langfuse?style=flat-square)](https://pypi.org/project/langfuse/)

 This is a Python SDK used to send LLM data to Langfuse in a convenient way.
 It uses a worker Thread and an internal queue to manage requests to the Langfuse backend asynchronously.
 Hence, the SDK adds only minimal latency to your application.

+For most use cases, you should check out the [decorator-based SDK](http://langfuse.com/docs/sdk/python/decorators), which is more convenient and easier to use.
+This SDK is more low-level and is only recommended if you need more control over the request process.

 ## Installation